fc637/ML_Projects/README.md

 # ML_Projects
-Thiis repo contain different ML Projects
+Thiis repo contain different ML Projects folder with files and their source code.